zth/rescript-relay/rescript-relay-documentation/docs/tutorial/3-query-basics.md

 ## Relay and the Type System

 The Relay compiler generates ReScript types corresponding to every piece of GraphQL that you have in your app within a <code>%relay(``)</code> literal.
-As long as <code>npm run dev</code> is running, the Relay compiler will automatically regenerate these files whenever you save one of your ReScript source files, so you don’t need to refresh anything to keep them up to date.
+As long as <code>yarn dev</code> is running, the Relay compiler will automatically regenerate these files whenever you save one of your ReScript source files, so you don’t need to refresh anything to keep them up to date.

 We’ll revisit types throughout this tutorial.
 But next, we'll look at an even more important way that Relay helps us with maintainability.